Cadmium nitrate: Reactions

 Thermal dissociation at elevated temperatures produces cadmium oxide and oxides of nitrogen.
 When hydrogen sulfide is passed through an acidified solution of cadmium nitrate, yellow cadmium sulfide is formed.
 A red modification of the sulfide is formed under boiling conditions.

-When with caustic soda solution, cadmium oxide forms precipitate of cadmium hydroxide.
+When treated with sodium hydroxide, solutions of cadmium nitrate yield a solid precipitate of cadmium hydroxide.
 Many insoluble cadmium salts are obtained by such precipitation reactions.